Having been interested in music from an early age, Leah Pogwizd started turning toward jazz in her early teens.

 Her initiative Nanoversity of Jazz was a digital platform for “Byte-Sized Musicianship.”
-Having moved to Alabama, Pogwizd has switched Nanoversity to tiny instrument academy after an injury to her hand forced her to temporarily change to melodica, a tiny keyboard instrument that she could play with one hand.
+Having moved to Alabama, Pogwizd switched Nanoversity to tiny instrument academy and then Doctor P Music after an injury to her hand forced her to temporarily change to melodica, a tiny keyboard instrument that she could play with one hand.
 She then began playing ubass (bass ukulele) and eventually cajon (an Afro-Peruvian box percussion instrument) and baritone ukulele (which has the top four strings of a guitar).

 Pogwizd also co-founded Birmingham Institute of Jazz with her partner, Michael Saddekni.
-Although temporarily constrained by COVID, their goal is to make jazz education accessible to learners of all ages in Birmingham and beyond.
+Although temporarily constrained by COVID, they are making jazz education accessible to learners of all ages in Birmingham and beyond.

 “I’m enjoying getting back to teaching jazz bass as well as bassline construction and solo improvisation.
 I was really fortunate to be able to learn jazz improvisation as a teenager at COD, but Michael wasn’t so lucky.
 We want to make sure that everyone who wants to learn how to improvise has a chance to do so.”

-As for COD, Pogwizd believes it is a great placeto cultivate versatility as a musician or scholar.
+Pogwizd believes COD is a great place to cultivate versatility as a musician or scholar.